Political Science Educator

 By Niva Golan-Nadir (niva.golan@post.runi.ac.il)

 Responses to the challenges posed by artificial intelligence (AI) in academia are rapidly evolving and taking diverse forms.
-Recent literature highlights growing concern in higher …
+Recent literature highlights growing concern in higher education …

 Listening Across the Rural-Urban Divide: Teaching Democracy When Trust Is Thin